Prescribed temporary structures application guidelines

 - Fire test reports for fabric roof and wall coverings must be in accordance with Clause 4.1.2 of the ABCB Temporary Structures Standard 2015.

-- If a structure proposes hard board wall cladding, fire test reports that demonstrate compliance with Clause 4 of Specification C1.10 of the BCA for 'Specific Areas' in a Class 9b un-sprinklered building must be provided.
+- If a structure proposes hard board wall cladding, fire test reports that demonstrate compliance with S7C4 of the BCA for 'Specific Areas' in a Class 9b un-sprinklered building must be provided.

 - If a single-storey structure proposes Aluminium Composite Panels (ACP), the panels must be either FR or A2 types.
-Fire test reports that demonstrate compliance with Clause 4 of Specification C1.10 of the BCA for 'Specific Areas' in a Class 9b un-sprinklered building must also be provided.
+Fire test reports that demonstrate compliance with S7C4 of the BCA for 'Specific Areas' in a Class 9b un-sprinklered building must also be provided.

-- Where any wall cladding is proposed on two- and three-storey structures, the cladding must comply with Clause C1.9 of the BCA.
+- Where any wall cladding is proposed on two- and three-storey structures, the cladding must comply with Clause C2D10 of the BCA.

-- If fire hazard properties do not comply with Sections 6.1 to 6.6, the applicant may provide a fire engineering report and a r126 Certificate of Compliance in accordance with Section 4 from a endorsed fire safety engineer who did not prepare the design.
+- If fire hazard properties do not comply with Sections 6.1 to 6.5, the applicant may provide a fire engineering report and a r126 Certificate of Compliance in accordance with Section 4 from an endorsed fire safety engineer who did not prepare the design.

 7. Separation and firefighting equipment